-The Medium Term Financial Plan 2019/20 to 2022/23 was approved by Council on 27th February 2019 and provides the framework within spending decisions can be made.
+The Medium-Term Financial Plan 2020/21 - 2023/24 was approved by Council on 26th February 2020 and provides the framework within which spending decisions can be made.
 The plan addresses how the Council will provide financial funding to the Strategic Priorities and ensure residents receive quality services to meet their needs in the future.